arup-group/iot_workshop_2020/README.md

 Don't do these steps as they have been done already.
 They are listed for reference in case you need to create a new project.

+For this workshop the following variables are used:

+* PROJECT_ID = iot-workshop-2020
+* REGISTRY_NAME = iot-workshop-2020-registry
+* PUBSUB_TOPIC = iot-workshop-topic
+* PUBSUB_SUBSCRIPTION = iot-workshop-subscription

 * Create a new project `gcloud projects create PROJECT_ID`

 * Set default project `gcloud config set project PROJECT_ID`